rytsh/indigo/README.md

 ## Build

+You can download binary form in release section.
-Run `make` to build listed platforms or just specify `make windows`
+Run `make` to build for major platforms or just specify `make windows`

 ---